joelczk/writeups/HTB/Academy.md

 DB_PASSWORD=mySup3rP4s5w0rd!!
 ```

 However, let's try using the DB_PASSWORD to escalate our privileges to the ```cry0l1t3``` user, and it worked!
-Now, all we have to do is to stabilize the shell and obtain the user flag.
+Next, all we have to do is to stabilize the shell.

 ```
 www-data@academy:/var/www/html/academy$ su cry0l1t3